tiagomelo/tiagomelo.github.io/docs/_posts/2019-03-18-java-centralized-logging-spring-boot-elasticsearch-logstash-melo.markdown

 ---
 ![Java: centralized logging with Spring Boot, Elasticsearch, Logstash and Kibana](/assets/images/2019-03-18-3819cad8-f2f9-4fcf-86cd-f03b481be70c/2019-03-18-banner.png)

-# Java: centralized logging with Spring Boot, Elasticsearch, Logstash and Kibana

 Logging is a crucial aspect of an application.
 And when we're dealing with a distributed environment, like [microservice architecture](https://en.wikipedia.org/wiki/Microservices) or having multiple instances running with the help of a [load balancer](https://en.wikipedia.org/wiki/Load_balancing_(computing)), centralized logging becomes a necessity.

 In this article, we’ll see how to enable centralized logging in a typical [Spring Boot](https://spring.io/projects/spring-boot) with the [ELK stack](https://www.elastic.co/elk-stack), which is comprised of [Elasticsearch](https://www.elastic.co/), [Logstash](https://www.elastic.co/products/logstash) and [Kibana](https://www.elastic.co/products/kibana).